Porsche Panamera hatchback - Practicality & boot space

 If you’ve got the money, the Porsche Panamera provides supercar-like performance wrapped up in a relatively sensible body.
-You might be loath to use it for trips to the dump, but the 40:20:40 split-folding rear seats make this a realistic prospect.
+You might be loath to use it for trips to the dump, but the 40:20:40 split-folding rear seats actually make this a realistic prospect.

 Porsche Panamera interior space & storage